PatriciaGaray/IRWA-2023-u242781-u192945-u190355/README.md

 - Change the path to match the path of the files mentioned before in your directory ("Rus_Ukr_war_data.json", "Rus_Ukr_war_data_ids.csv" and “Evaluation_gt.csv”).
 - Execute each step.

+# IRWA Project 2023 - Part 4
+In the fourth and last part of the project, the primary goal of is to establish the user interface (UI) for our Search Engine.
+This comprehensive web application integrates all previous components, enabling users to search queries using a specified algorithm and view related tweets with detailed information.
+Additionally, the project introduces Statistics, Dashboard, and Sentiment tabs to analyze and track user interactions

+To execute and run our IU, follow these steps:
+- Place the project folder "search-engine-web-app" in your computer.
+- Then, open the project folder in Visual Studio Code or a similar platform of your choice.
+- Open the terminal in your chosen development environment.
+- Execute the following command to initiate the web application: python .\web_app.py

+Our application offers several features to explore:
+- Search Engine: Utilize different algorithms to query information about the Russian-Ukranian War.
+- Tweet Details: Access more detailed information about the search results.
+- Statistics Tab: Analyze statistical data for insights into the users interactions.
+- Dashboard: Track real-time data and visualize the search engine's performance.
+- Sentiment Analysis: Explore this tab to understand the emotional tone behind sentences, words and tweets.